aqiu384/p5r-walkthrough/src/overworld.md

     * Double number of items crafted: Additional **(Proficiency +2)**, can reload for different result
 * Activity Notes
     * Can craft multiple items at once to save time **(Royal)**
-    * After reading "The ABCs of Crafting": Doubles number of base attempts per crafting session
+    * After reading "ABCs of Crafting": Doubles number of base attempts per crafting session

 ##### Feeding your Potted Plant
 * Unlocked: After cleaning your room